Courses

 Scientific work

-- Introductory week scientific work
+- Introductory week academic work

 (Prof. Dr. habil.
 Sonja Hnilica, Dipl.-Ing.
 Kerstin Zaschke)